 The #1 mistake that many businesses make is targeting both search and display networks with the same ad campaign.

 The problem that arises when you do that is sure, you are getting your ads out to the numbers, but you are not getting them in front of the right numbers so you need to separate the two to be effective.
 To truly reap the benefits of a combined effort of Display and Search, you need to break Display and Search into separate, network-specific campaigns.
 This is helpful because:

 - This will allow you to craft your messaging in the best ways to reach the people seeing your ad.

 - This allows you to set specific budgets and bids per network.

 - This helps you keep your data organized to ensure you are making impactful optimizations with each format.

-For example, if you look through click-through rate (CTR) of an ad, you might see that display and search show and tell you different things about your campaign.
-Display will typically show lower CTRs than search because there is no context for ads being shown, so if the campaigns are not segmented, the CTR insights might be contorted making it challenging to analyze performance!
+For example, if you look at the click-through rate (CTR) of an ad, you might see that display and search show and tell you different things about your campaign.
+Display ads will typically show lower CTRs than search because there is no context for ads being shown, so if the campaigns are not segmented, the CTR insights might be contorted making it challenging to analyze performance!

 How to Set Up Search Advertising

 First, open up Google Ads.
 From your “Campaigns” dashboard, click the blue ‘+‘ button.
 Now select the campaign type that best serves your goals.
 Since you’re here, let’s select the “Search” campaign type.